 Do you need binding help?
 I don't do hand-binding, but I am able to attach binding to your quilt ready for you to handstitch or I do machine binding with topstitching visible on the front.

-Attach prepared binding to front of quilt, ready for hand stitching.
+Attach already prepared binding to front of quilt, ready for hand stitching.
 15c per inch

-Attach prepared binding to back of quilt and top stitch to front.
+Attach already prepared binding to back of quilt and top stitch to front.
 23c per inch

 Additional fees may be charged for possible snags I run into while working on your quilt.
 It could be pleating, trimming excess thread, ironing, etc. (Don't worry too much about this because you are going to follow my quilt prep guide...right?!) $35 per hour.